AdnanHodzic/auto-cpufreq/README.md

 # auto-cpufreq

 Automatic CPU speed & power optimizer for Linux based on active monitoring of laptop's battery state, CPU usage and system load.
+Ultimately allowing you to improve battery life without making any compromises.

 ## Why do I need auto-cpufreq?